 Your Dog Will Probably Drink Some Of The Water

-Also, when you are outdoors, check out to make sure that the water that they want to swim in looks relatively clean before letting them get in and don’t forget to dry them thoroughly afterwards.
+Also, when you are outdoors, check out to make sure that the water that they want to swim in looks relatively clean before letting them get in, and don’t forget to dry them thoroughly afterward.

 You Can Get Fur In The Pool